ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 draft: false
 ---

 The [QLever](https://qlever.cs.uni-freiburg.de/) engine already provided a connection between [SPARQL](https://www.w3.org/TR/sparql11-query/) and text search.
 This text search was missing one of the most important parts which is a good scoring metric.
-With the possibility to use [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores for text index building and text search the usability of this side of [QLever](https://qlever.cs.uni-freiburg.de/) is increased.
+With the possibility to use [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores the usability of the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) is increased.
 The addition of a Magic Service Query for text search provides easier access to the feature while adding even more possibilities to formulate queries.

 <!--more-->